ASC2899/Elevate-Resort-Case-Study/README.md

 **❓ What is the revenue breakdown across different market segments and customer types?**

 🔍 To approach this question we first need to create a calculated column for "Total Revenue" because we don't have any.
-You can check the complete DAX logic [here](#🛠️-DAX).
+You can check the complete DAX logic below under the heading "🛠️ DAX".

 Now we will use Stacked Column Chart with Market Segments on x-axis and Total Revenue on y-axis to see the Categorical Distribution of Revenue by each Market Segment.